Welcome to today's edition of the Rush 24-7 podcast.

 I also want you to explain to me why you're endorsing this film and the book.

-You have 24 hours to answer this email.
+You have 24 hours to answer this email or I say goodbye to you forever.

 Is that clear?

-Are you going to follow my demands, or do I just say bye-bye to you forever?
+Are you going to follow my demands or do I just say bye-bye to you forever?

 The choice is yours.

-Uh his name is Melvin Babb.
+His name is Melvin Babb.

-I don't know where Melvin is uh is from.
+I don't know where Melvin is from.

 He didn't say doesn't really matter.

-But uh Melvin, uh I did not endorse it.
+But Melvin, I did not endorse it.

-I simply was responding to critics who had universally panned it, and I said, because of that, this movie is gonna do huge box office.
+And I said, because of that, this movie is going to do huge box office.

-The critics are just like anybody else in the media, the public goes the other way, particularly when there's so much conventional wisdom.
+The public goes the other way, particularly when there's so much conventional wisdom.

-Uh Christianity is strong enough to withstand this.
+Christianity is strong enough to withstand this.

-I understand the sensitivity people have to this, and I understand the uh concern, but it's just a movie.
+Understand the sensitivity people have to this, and I understand the concern, but it's just a movie, and it was just a book, and 50 million Americans bought and read the book.

-Many of them, I'm sure Catholic, many of them I'm sure devout Christians.
+Many of them, I'm sure, Catholic, many of them, I'm sure, devout Christians.

 And not until the movie comes out does all this hubbub start.

-It's not going to take one Christian and say, Well, I have been lied to by the by the Pope, uh Catholic church have been lied to by my preacher.
+It's not going to take one Christian and say, well, I have been lied to by the Pope, Catholic Church.

 I'm abandoning Catholicism.